The Lost Spellbook of Elthane Darkstalker

 If you are reading this, it’s quite likely that you are well-versed with the module already.
 Released in 1981, I received my first copy of the David “Zeb” Cook & Tom Moldvay adventure inside the Dungeons & Dragons Expert Set.

-D&D Expert Set rulebook from 1981.
+D&D Expert Set rule book from 1981.

 As the adventure is largely a wilderness exploration, this will be a perfect opportunity to shift my game a bit.
 Some of our other friends have been eager to join, while a couple of my current players are going through a hectic period at work.
 Exploring The Isle of Dread will allow me to take more of an episodic approach to my game, with somewhat of a West Marches style.

 After making contact with a group of islanders on the southeastern peninsula, the party will establish a base camp.
 My sessions will then start as one-shots, with different groups of PCs striking out each week to explore the mysteries of the island.
-This will hopefully keep us nimble and allow us to get through the winter without any cancelled sessions due to the lack of players.
+This will hopefully keep us nimble and allow us to get through the winter without any canceled sessions due to the lack of players.
 As we progress a bit, it’s likely that the group will find another location suitable for a forward base deeper within the island.

 Hex version of my map.
 Click for full image.